solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 PostgreSQL Flexible Server will need private endpoints enabled and the gateway will need to run in a virtual machine that can access that private endpoint.

+## Setup

+### Required Resources

+You will need several resource to perform this lab.
+These include:

+-   Local install of Azure Database for PostgreSQL Flexible Server
+-   Virtual Networks
+-   Logic App

+You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

+-   [Deployment Instructions]

+Clone of the PostgreSQL Developer Guide Repo to `c:\labfiles`:

+-   [TODO]

+### Software pre-requisites

+All of this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.

+-   [Chocolaty Installer]
+-   [PostgreSQL 16]
+-   [Logic Apps Gateway]
+-   [Npgsql]

 ## Exercise 1: Create a Private Endpoint Flexible Server